Back to Posts

 CMMC compliance intersections exist with AI governance.
 Defense contractors already familiar with NIST frameworks will find the NIST AI Risk Management Framework provides natural integration with existing cybersecurity and compliance programs.

 EU AI Act considerations apply if you serve European customers, have EU operations, or partner with NATO allies.
 Defense contractors and healthcare providers with international reach should assess whether their AI systems fall under EU jurisdiction.
-The Act's risk-based categories and August 2025 compliance milestones for certain provisions mean planning should begin now.
+See our EU AI Act Compliance Guide for detailed requirements and preparation steps.

 Whether federal courts will allow the Trump administration to preempt state laws remains uncertain and will likely be determined through litigation in 2026 and beyond.